 About to submit a car insurance claim?
-Here's what to know to make the process a whole lot easier.
+Here's what to know to make the process easier.

-Being involved in a car accident or having your car stolen can be a stressful time.
-Knowing how the claims process works beforehand can make the ordeal so much easier to deal with.
+Being involved in a car accident or having your car stolen is a stressful time.
+Knowing how the claims process works beforehand can make the ordeal much easier to deal with.

-This guide will explore how car insurance works, how to claim, what to do if you’re not at fault, process times and the steps to take following the event to ensure the claims process runs as smoothly as possible.
+Use this guide to find out how car insurance works, how to claim, what to do if you’re not at fault, process times and the steps to take following the event to ensure the claims process runs as smoothly as possible.

 There are a lot of details to exchange in the event of an accident, so try familiarising yourself with the following.
 Take them down on your phone or have some pre-filled forms in the car to make life easier.